 Some early indicators of Alzheimer’s include: getting lost in familiar places, trouble finding common words to describe common objects, trouble handling money and paying bills, repeating the same question in conversations in a very short span of time, taking longer to complete every day tasks, displaying poor judgement, losing things or misplacing them in odd places, paranoia and distrust of family and caregivers and mood and personality changes.

-We’ve all seen that information on how to keep your brain sharp to avoid Alzheimer’s and that is, actually, one way, there’s also exercise, eating healthy, getting high blood pressure treated, obesity is a factor and untreated hearing loss.
+We’ve all seen that information on how to keep your brain sharp to avoid Alzheimer’s and that is, actually, one way,.
+There’s also exercise, eating healthy, and getting high blood pressure treated; obesity is a factor and untreated hearing loss.

 The idea is that processing sounds correctly sends auditory signals to the brain.
 It keeps that part of the brain active and engaged.
 Over time, if you don’t treat hearing loss, those parts of the brain that process sound start to go dark – literally.
 Brain imaging of those with untreated hearing loss and dementia show portions of the brain are dark or not being used.